 As the real estate market heats up during the coronavirus pandemic, buyers are encountering bidding wars more frequently, with houses for sale in short supply.
 To lessen the anxiety, you can append an escalation clause to your offer, which might help you snag the home.
 But tread cautiously and know what you are signing up for.

 An escalation clause is designed to edge out competing bids by automatically raising an offer when a competing bid comes in.
 It’s also known as an escalator clause.
 Think of it like setting your maximum bid on eBay.

-“An escalation clause is when a buyer is willing to go over the highest offer, up to a specified amount,” says Kristine Halverson of Prudential California Realty in Santa Monica, Calif.
+“An escalation clause is when a buyer is willing to go over the highest offer, up to a specified amount,” says Kristine Halverson of Compass in Santa Monica, California.

 A buyer’s escalation clause is triggered by a competing offer.
 When that competing bid is made, the escalation clause automatically increases its own offer by a preset amount.
-The clause limits (or “caps”) the buyer’s maximum bid.
+The clause may or may not limit (or cap) the buyer’s maximum bid.
 For the clause to be triggered, sellers need to prove there was another bona fide offer, Halverson says.

 Typically, a copy of a competing offer serves as the proof needed to trigger an escalation clause.
 But in practice, some agents say that kind of proof can be problematic.

 Kaki Lybbert, a realtor with Century 21 and the National Association of Realtors Region 10 vice president, said it’s possible offers can be fabricated to trigger the clause.